How to Remove Chlorine from Drinking Water?

 Does Boiling Water Remove Chlorine?

 Yes, boiling water for 15 minutes is one way to release all the chlorine from tap water.
 At room temperature, chlorine gas weighs less than air and will naturally evaporate off without boiling.
-But heating up the water to a boil speeds up the removal process.
+But heating up the water to a boil will speed up the chlorine removal process.
 If your goal is to dechlorinate a large amount of water, boiling is probably not the right solution.
+We recommend a reverse osmosis water filtration system to remove chlorine from the water.

 Is Chlorine or Chloramine Safe to Drink?